Kaifeng-Gao/Llama-7b-HPC/app_utils/README.md

 The user interface is clean and simple, built with Streamlit.
 It features:

 - A title at the top of the page.
+- A "Clear History" button positioned next to the title, allowing users to reset the conversation at any time.
 - A dynamically chosen greeting message that prompts user input.
 - An area where the conversation history is displayed, showing messages from both the user and the chatbot.
 - A text input field where the user can type their messages.